mskhc/dev1/content/en/blog/_posts/2024-04-02-introducing-jobset/2024-04-02-introducing-jobset.md

 **Authors**: Daniel Vega-Myhre (Google), Abdullah Gharaibeh (Google), Kevin Hannon (Red Hat)

 In this article, we introduce [JobSet](https://jobset.sigs.k8s.io/), an open source API for representing distributed jobs.
-The goal of JobSet is to provide a stable API for running/building APIs with AI/ML and HPC use cases in mind.
+The goal of JobSet is to provide a unified API for distributed ML training and HPC workloads on Kubernetes.

 ## Why JobSet?

-The Kubernetes community’s recent enhancements to the batch ecosystem on Kubernetes attracted ML engineers who have found it to be a natural fit for the requirements of running distributed training workloads.
+The Kubernetes community’s recent enhancements to the batch ecosystem on Kubernetes has attracted ML engineers who have found it to be a natural fit for the requirements of running distributed training workloads.

 Large ML models (particularly LLMs) which cannot fit into the memory of the GPU or TPU chips on a single host are often distributed across tens of thousands of accelerator chips, which in turn may span thousands of hosts.

 As such, the model training code is often containerized and executed simultaneously on all these hosts, performing distributed computations which often shard both the model parameters and/or the training